Has survival mode become a way of life ?

 Who this work is for:

+This work is for people who have been the steady one, or who know what it is to survive the chaos.
 You may be the first in your family to do things differently.
 A parent trying not to pass on what you inherited.
-A queer professional who learned early how to adapt in rooms that weren’t built for you.
-Someone holding a diagnosis, a genetic result, or a season of uncertainty while still packing lunches, leading meetings, and keeping everyone else afloat.
+A queer professional who learned to adapt in rooms not built for you.
+Someone holding a diagnosis, a genetic result, or a season of uncertainty while still managing everything and everyone around you.

 Medical and hereditary stress: